Arktische/meica-python/README.md

 - `meica.Trainer`: Config-driven training framework,
   1. **You Just write the forward logic**.
+  2. 100% compatible with huggingface `accelerate.Accelerator`.
+That means you can use all features of `accelerate.Accelerator` without any modification.
-  2. All types injected by conf **support IDE intelisense andstatic type checking**!
+  3. All types injected by conf **support IDE intelisense** and **static type checking**, no more messy python code without type hints!
+  4. Config-driven, no more messy `if/else` branch to adapt to different scenarios!
 - Coming soon:
   - Diffusion/FlowMatching trainer support
     - QwenImageEdit